athaapa/goals/README.md

 - [ ] Have one notable external validation: hackathon prize, accepted talk/post, fellowship, or a widely shared technical blog post.

 ### Miscellaneous
-- [ ] Reach 150 WPM on 60s typing tests.
+- [ ] Reach 150 WPM on 60s typing tests with proper technique.

 ## 2026 Monthly Check-ins